 The Office of Admissions for the University of North Florida will make admissions decisions without preference to any applicant based on race, color, religion, age, disability, gender, sexual orientation, marital status, national origin or veteran status.

 In making admissions decisions, the Office of Admissions for the University of North Florida must take into consideration the applicant’s academic ability and may also evaluate students for admissions by including factors such as creativity, talent, character, and civic responsibility.
+Furthermore, the admission process must comply with section 1001.7415, Florida Statutes.

 The Office of Admissions for the University of North Florida will provide notification to denied students in a timely manner.
 Upon written request, students who are denied will be provided with written reason for denial.